Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 • Customized treatment strategies

-By leveraging these capabilities, AI-based diagnostic tools are revolutionizing the disease diagnosis process and enhancing the overall healthcare delivery system.
-These can be integrated as a part of telemedicine features bringing innovation closer to patients and providers.
+By leveraging these capabilities, AI-based diagnostic tools revolutionize the disease diagnosis process and enhance the overall healthcare delivery system.
+These can be integrated as a part of telehealth features bringing innovation closer to patients and providers.

 Teleconsultation Recording

 Teleconsultation recording is among the features of telemedicine apps that allow healthcare professionals to record and store patient consultations.
 This can be useful for complex cases where multiple consultations may be needed or where a patient’s condition may change over time.
-The recorded talks can be reviewed anytime, allowing doctors to track patients’ progress, check their symptoms, and make more informed decisions about their treatment.
+The recorded talks can be reviewed anytime, allowing patient care teams to track patients’ progress, check their symptoms, and make more informed decisions about their treatment.

 Additionally, these recordings can be shared with other healthcare professionals, facilitating collaboration and ensuring that all patient care team members are up-to-date with the condition.